imjoy-team/ImJoy/docs/i2k_tutorial.md

  - Since **Remote Procedure Calls** is a key technique used in ImJoy, we recommend reading this blog post: [RPCs, Life and All](http://tomerfiliba.com/blog/RPCs-Life-And-All/)

 ## 1. Understanding key concepts in ImJoy

 ### Live execution feature
 Let's start by introducing the **live execution feature** of this tutorial.
 We have loaded the ImJOy core into this tutorial such that you can run and edit ImJoy plugin code directly on this page.

 ### Hello from ImJoy
-The the following code block contains one line in Javascript.
+The following code block contains one line in Javascript.
 If click the **Run** button, you should see a popup message saying `Hello from ImJoy!`.
 <!-- ImJoyPlugin: { "type": "iframe", "passive": true, "editor_height": "200px"} -->
 ```js
 alert("Hello from ImJoy!")